jturle/postcss-sketch/README.md

 ## Try it?

-`npm install jturle/postcss-sketch` - good luck :/
+`npm install postcss-sketch` - good luck :/

 Add the plugin to the postcss configuration.